John S. Kloppenborg: Biography

-Research Contributions
+Research contributions

 John Kloppenborg studies the origins of Christianity, early Christian documents and the history of Second Temple Judaism.
 He has researched and written most substantially about the Q document, also known as the Sayings Gospel Q. This hypothetical document would be one of the oldest circulating sources of the sayings of Jesus.
-It is hypothesized as prior to, and known to the authors of The Gospel of Matthew, The Gospel of Luke, and is similar in some ways to the (non-synoptic) The Gospel of Thomas.
+It is hypothesized as prior to, and known to the authors of the Gospel of Matthew, the Gospel of Luke, and is similar in some ways to the (non-synoptic) Gospel of Thomas.
 He has also worked extensively on the Synoptic problem and co-edited a major collection in 2011 on the centenary of the publication of William Sanday's Oxford Studies in the Synoptic Problem (1911).

 Kloppenborg has also done original research and written on the social world of the early Jesus movement in Jewish Palestine, cultic associations and occupational guilds in the eastern Roman Empire and the social significance of the parables of Jesus.
 Other areas of interest have been the letters of the New Testament, especially the Letter of James, and the culture of the Graeco-Roman world as relates to such matters as: religion, spirituality, cultic associations, ethnic sub-groups and their ancient organization, professional societies and the general conditions of the societies in the Near East during the time of Second Temple Judaism, the time of Jesus and the formation of the Bible as we know it.